Tips for Managing Tinnitus

 Mindfulness

-More and more people are turning to mindfulness to manage their tinnitus.
+More and more people are turning to mindfulness for their tinnitus treatment.
 The aim of mindfulness is to improve our experience of tinnitus and make it less intrusive so that becomes less of a problem.
 Far from having to fight or change it, it teaches how to live alongside it, helping us to become better habituated.
 It promotes gentle interest and curiosity and might even lead to acceptance of the tinnitus.

 With something as audibly invasive, it can be difficult to change how we feel about tinnitus, so any steps taken with managing it though mindfulness method starts slowly.
 Therapy usually begins with a regular series of short, simple meditations.
 The idea of changing our responses to tinnitus, coupled with the stress-relieving benefits of meditation means that if done regularly, it can be a surprisingly effective and budget-conscious way to manage tinnitus symptoms.